Obaidul-007/RnD/README.md

-# Playwright + MCP Testing Project
+# Python Flask web application + Playwright + MCP Testing Project

 This project demonstrates integration of Playwright testing with MCP (Model Context Protocol) for AI-powered testing of a Python Flask application.